 As a Trove owner, avoiding liquidation is likely going to be your number one priority.
 After all, no one wants to lose 10% of their position and getting liquidated can be stressful.

 To avoid liquidations, be sure to pick a collateral ratio /liquidation price that you are comfortable with.
 For example, advanced DeFi users may be comfortable with a 165% collateral ratio, but less risky users should give themselves more room to work with.
 The price of ETH is volatile, which means your collateral ratio can rise and fall quickly.
 If you won’t be around to save your Trove during a big dip, make sure you have a large enough safety net.

-In May ’21 alone ETH had multiple 20+% price drops — when opening a Trove, you should keep that in mind as you’re deciding on a collateral ratio / liquidation price that works for you.
+ETH often has multiple 20+% price drops each year .
+When opening a Trove, you should keep that in mind as you’re deciding on a collateral ratio / liquidation price that works for you.
 For example: if you’re a passive DeFi user, opening a Trove with a 130% collateral ratio is a risky move.
 If ETH drops 21% and you’re not around, you’re getting liquidated.